manasmbellani/goresolvehosts/README.md

 ```

-To get ALL IP address for hostnames in file `hostnames.txt`:
+To get ALL IP address for hostnames in file `/tmp/hosts.txt`:
 ```
 $ cat /tmp/hosts.txt
 www.google.com